-Last Updated on October 3, 2022 by Soumya
+Last Updated on February 21, 2024 by Soumya

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

 Douro Valley, also known as the Alto Douro Wine Region, is a UNESCO World Heritage Site that has long been the main producer of Portugal’s famous Port Wine.
-The cultural vibrancy of this region coupled with traditional viticulture practices and gorgeous sceneries makes it one of the best places to add to your Portugal itinerary.

 Practical information to plan your Douro Valley day trip from Porto